 Affects the chance of dodging a physical attack.
 Again, magic attacks cannot be dodged.

 Magic / Physical Resist

-This stat reduces the amount of damage a hero receives from magic/ physical sources respectively.
+This stat reduces the damage a hero receives from magic/ physical sources.

 Every 1% of resistance gives the hero 1% damage reduction against the declared damage type.

-Once again the damage reduction calculated after the Damage formula.
+Once again, the damage reduction is calculated after the Damage formula.

 I'm pretty sure everyone knows the importance of haste as it affects:

 - Active skill cooldowns.

 - Animation speed.

 - Attack speed.